 - More involved mechanical engineering invention = $11,482.00

-When a patent application is approved at the USPTO, an issue fee is charged to the applicant.
+When the USPTO approves a patent application, an issue fee is charged to the applicant.

 The fee (including the publication charge) is currently $2,070 for a larger company.
 Smaller companies get a discount and pay only $1,185.00.

 In the U.S., inventors can file for provisional patents.
 An application for a provisional patent must completely disclose the invention, just as a non-provisional patent would.
 Provisional patents have considerably fewer formalities than non-provisional, making them easier to prepare.

 However, a provisional patent application alone will not result in the issuance of a patent.
 It lasts for one year and gives the inventor more time to do research and complete the invention before submitting a non-provisional patent application.
 It is used to set an initial filing date for the invention and delay the larger expense of the full patent application.
 Upon filing a provisional patent application, the inventor will obtain “patent pending” status for the invention and have a relatively long time to decide whether it is worth investing more in the invention.

 Think of it this way: The provisional route is a two-step path through the patent process.
 The non-provisional application route is a one-step process that takes longer than that first, provisional step by itself.

 The first, smaller step in the provisional patent route is filing a provisional patent application.
 This must be supplemented by a non-provisional filing at some point for the patent to be “real.”

 The two steps in the provisional patent process require more time than the single-step non-provisional request process.
 The provisional application is never put in a queue at the patent office for examination.
 Only non-provisional applications are examined that way.
 But that one long process happens in both provisional and non-provisional patents.